 You will have access to the Bodleian Law Library and Bodleian Social Science Library (in addition to other University libraries, and the centrally provided electronic resources).
 Training on how to use the library’s legal and journal database is jointly provided by the Faculty of Law and the Bodleian Law Library.

 You will have the opportunity to attend a variety of skills training sessions and you will be required to successfully complete research methods training provided by the centre, as a condition of your transfer/admission to DPhil student status.
 There are also opportunities to access advanced and specialist research training provided through the Social Sciences Doctoral Training Centre.
 The Social Sciences Division also organises an academic and professional development programme covering a range of relevant generic transferable skills which you will be encouraged to attend.

-You will be encouraged to attend the Oxford criminology and informal lunchtime seminars organised by the centre and you will also have the opportunity to discuss your research plan at the lunchtime criminology discussion group and criminological research workshops, which are held during term time.
+You will be encouraged to attend the Oxford criminology and informal lunchtime seminars organised by the centre and you will also have the opportunity participate in the criminology discussion group, criminological research workshops, and other relevant discussion groups which are held during term time.
 You will also have access to seminars organised by the Faculty of Law as well as other faculty discussion groups.

 Following the period of fee liability, you may also be required to pay a University continuation charge and a college continuation charge.
 The University and college continuation charges are shown on the Continuation charges page.

 There are no compulsory elements of this course that entail additional costs beyond fees (or, after fee liability ends, continuation charges) and living costs.
 However, please note that, depending on your choice of research topic and the research required to complete it, you may incur additional expenses, such as travel expenses, research expenses, and field trips.
 You will need to meet these additional costs, although you may be able to apply for small grants from your department and/or college to help you cover some of these expenses.